Skip the fast food.

 Working just 10 hours a week at minimum wage lets you bring in more than $2,400 a year.
 Plus, you gain valuable experience to improve your chances of landing a great job after college.

-See more tips (PDF) on how to save money in college.
+See more tips (PDF) on how to save money in college, as well as big money-savers and ways to pay less for school materials.